Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Simulations of neuronal networks that do not violate Dale's law

 \section{Simulations of neuronal networks that do not violate Dale's law}

-In the main text, we simulated the model equations, Eq.(\ref{dynamical_equation}) and Eq.(\ref{basic_equation_nonzerosum}) or (\ref{basic_equation}), directly.
+In the main text, we simulate the model equations, Eq.(\ref{dynamical_equation}) or (\ref{LIF_equation}) together with synaptic weights described by Eq.(\ref{basic_equation_nonzerosum}) or (\ref{basic_equation}), directly.
 In this section, we describe the details of the simulations.
 We first describe the random variables $\mathcal{J} _{k\ell }^{ij}$.
 As indicated in \cite{Stern2016}, we can choose random variables for the connectivity, so that the model does not violate Dale's law, a rule that prohibits neurons from feeding both excitatory and inhibitory connections.
 We use the following random variables with zero mean and unit variance:

-The sign before $\mathcal{J} _{k\ell }^{ij}$ is positive if population $\ell $ is excitatory, and negative otherwise.
-With the same usage of sign $\pm$ for $J_{k\ell }^{ij}$, the above random variables give, for both Eqs.(\ref{basic_equation_nonzerosum}) and (\ref{basic_equation}),
+The sign before $\mathcal{J} _{k\ell }^{ij}$ is positive if the population $\ell $ is excitatory, and negative otherwise.
+With the same usage of sign $\pm$ for $J_{k\ell }^{ij}$, these random variables give, for both Eqs.(\ref{basic_equation_nonzerosum}) and (\ref{basic_equation}),

-Note that the effect of the adjustment in the last line of Eq.(\ref{basic_equation}) is $O_p(1/\sqrt{N})$.
+Note that the effect of the adjustment in the second of Eq.(\ref{basic_equation}) is $O_p(1/\sqrt{N})$.
 For any finite value of $g_{0}$, we can thus choose $p$ such that the value on the right-hand side of the above equation converges to positive values in distribution.
 In practice, for finite values of $N$, values of $p$ that are too small reduce the reproducibility of the numerical results.
 Thus, we use $p=0.2$ or $0.4$ in all simulations, although fixing $p$ violates Dale's law for small values of $g_0$.